ding-lab/CromwellRunner/README.md

 * implement, describe `runtidy -x finalize`
 * Add discussion about MutectDemo, whose YAML file is in ./config
 * Add ability to process CRAM files.
 This will need to read associated secondary files (.bai not required, .crai required)
-* Look into why vcf_2_maf went zombie on Yige's run.
-Think about getting rid of that step, or else debug bypassing

 # Data prep